The Outlook for Bank of America's Stock BAC

 Bank of America Branch

-What Does The Future Hold For Bank of America's Stock BAC?
-The outlook for Bank of America's Stock BAC has improved dramatically in 2014, and should continue to improve during 2015.
+The outlook for Bank of America's Stock BAC has improved dramatically in recent years and should continue to improve during as long as the United States economy is improving.
 With the 2008 /2009 financial crisis that rocked the United States economy and financial markets fading from investor's memories, and with Bank of America staging a solid recovery in its financial condition and the price of its stock (NYSE: BAC), it is worth looking into what the future might hold for the company and the outlook for Bank of America's stock.
 This article examines what may affect BAC's financial outlook and stock price, both positively and negatively going forward.

 Where is Bank of America’s Stock BAC Heading?
 The Positive View.

+Bank of America has increased earnings per share substantially during recent fiscal years.
 Current bank management has been reducing exposure to non-performing loans.
 On the growth side, the bank has grown its mortgage loan and credit card business lines, which are big profit centers.
-The additional earnings should allow Bank of America to increase its stock dividend during 2015 and to possibly repurchase company stock,

-A factor that could positively affect BAC in 2014 and beyond is Bank of America’s plans to raise its dividend over time, if they can obtain regulatory approval.
+A factor that could positively affect BAC going forward is Bank of America’s plans to raise its dividend over time if they can obtain regulatory approval.
 Bank of America’s management has also indicated that the bank is not interested in major acquisitions, which can have a negative impact on a stock price.
-Ongoing cost cutting and efficiency measures could help Bank of America’s earnings and help the stock price.
+Ongoing cost-cutting and efficiency measures could help Bank of America’s earnings and help the stock price.

 Bank of America expects to return additional capital to shareholders through share buybacks and special cash dividends, in addition to the planned increases in the Bank of America quarterly dividend.
 All of which should have a positive impact on the price of BAC in the long run.